Guide - The Best of Park City

 Park City Food Tours

-Food tours provide structured introduction to Park City's dining scene—sampling multiple restaurants, learning culinary context, and discovering establishments you might otherwise overlook.
-The format suits visitors seeking efficiency in exploring the town's food culture or those who enjoy the social dynamics of group dining experiences.
+Food tours provide a structured and diverting introduction to Park City's dining scene—sampling multiple restaurants, learning culinary context, and discovering establishments you might otherwise overlook.
+The format suits visitors seeking an entertaining way to explore the town's food culture or for those who enjoy the social dynamics of group dining experiences.
 For restaurant recommendations beyond the tour stops, see where locals eat.

 Tour Options